xli/client-sdks/specs/mini_wallet.md

 # Diem MiniWallet

-MiniWallet is a highly simplified wallet application backend server that integrates with Diem Payment Network.
+MiniWallet is a highly simplified wallet application backend service API.

+The API is a minimum interface for wallet applications to do peer to peer payment.

 ## Goals

 1. Demonstrate SDK features for integrating an application with Diem Payment Network.
-2. Play as counterparty wallet application for wallet applications CI builds, and develop a standard test suite for Diem wallet applications.
+2. Play as counterparty wallet application for wallet applications CI builds.
+3. Develop a standard test suite for improving the ramp-up time of building Diem wallet applications.
-3. Develop a standard test suite for testing cross-language SDKs features.
+4. Develop a standard test suite for testing cross-language SDKs features.

 ## Use Cases